 – ‘Hey, I’ll meet you outside of the entrance next to McDonald’s.
 Catch you soon.’

-These indirect messages an hour before remind her of the date in case she lost track of time.
-If there’s no reply, or if I want to be more direct, I’ll say: ‘How are you doing for time?
-If you’re too early someone will prob try to take you on a pre-date.’
+These indirect messages an hour before reminds your date of the plan without being pushy or needy.
+If there’s no reply, or if you want to be more direct, say: ‘How are you doing for time?.’
+This is a subtle way to show confidence but also get some clarity.
+A first date makes you nervous enough when they do show up.
+Making sure they will be there shouldn’t be complicated.
 [Read: How to avoid getting stood up on a date]

-#7 Not psychoanalyzing the person over text.
-If they seem reasonably normal and there’s no major warning signs, then I won’t make a call on whether our personalities suit.
-I think for women it’s more important to do some digging just so that they feel safe with the person *and obviously meet somewhere public.
+If they seem reasonably normal and there are no major warning signs, don’t call on whether your personalities suit one another.
+Of course, it’s more important to do some digging just so that you both feel safe with the person *and meet somewhere public*.

-But it’s hard to get a read on who someone is even in person.
-Doing so over text is an exercise in disappointment I think.
-The same goes for if I try to tell her who I am over text.
+But it’s hard to get a read on who someone is, even in person.
+Doing so over text is an exercise in disappointment.

 It’s a strange experience to have a massive profile built up about someone before the first date.
 Not knowing too much beforehand, let’s the date become an exploratory experience.

-#8 Not fronting personality.
-When I’ve tried to show my cleverness or some strong aspect of my personality through text before the first date, it’s been like pretty much setting myself up to have to act a role on the date itself.
+Don’t be overly clever or sarcastic through text before the first date.
+It’s been like pretty much setting you up to have to act a role on the date itself.

-I make a chilled first impression over text and then know I can go in chilled on the first date without confusing her, and slowly crank it up.
+When you make a chilled first impression over text and then know you can go in chilled on the first date without confusing your date about who you are in person via over text.
+You want to get your date’s attention and keep it, but not so much that you feel you need to live up to this act you’ve created.
 [Read: How to subtly flirt with a girl: The art of subtle seduction]

-#9 Not replying with longer messages.
 This one goes without saying unless you deliver some important logistical information.
-Imagine the scene below:

-Sending long text messages to someone before you know them well can be a sign of large-scale naivety to social norms, which might in turn indicate low intelligence or desperation.
-Any guy who looks for quality makes a note of that, so keeping it reciprocal maintains a feeling of suspense and challenge.
+Sending long text messages to someone before you know them well can be a sign of large-scale naivety to social norms.
+Although long texts can be a regular occurrence for friends or partners, it can be too much too soon for before a first date. .
 [Read: How long should a first date last?
 Your guide to timing it right]